G

 If You Want Action, Not Just Dashboards

 The loudest complaint about Profound is that it tells you what is happening but not what to do about it.
-A separate class of tools is built around that gap.
+Profound has started closing that gap itself: alongside its February 2026 Series C it launched Profound Agents, which builds orchestration and automation into the platform, though still at enterprise pricing.
+A separate class of tools is built around the same gap for everyone else.

 AirOps positions itself around AI-native content execution at scale, turning visibility findings into actual content production rather than another report.
 Trakkr markets itself directly against Profound on this point, pairing tracking with an "action layer" of recommendations, and it ships crawler analytics on every plan, which it argues Profound underweights.
 Treat vendor-versus-vendor claims like these as marketing until you test them, but the category is real: if your problem is "I have the data and still do not know what to ship," an action-first tool solves a different bottleneck than a better tracker would.